Sevakudu: Soundtrack

-Release
+Release and reception

 The film was scheduled to be released in February 2012, but was delayed to January 2013.
 The Times of India gave the film a rating of one-and-a-half out of five stars and noted that " It's another vigilante movie that's very low on IQ and high on misplaced jingoism".
 News18 wrote that "Call it a passe or simply lazy filmmaking, but all that the Telugu film 'Sevakudu manages at the end is present you with a rehash of several Telugu films released over the year".